Mortgage

 The closing disclosure also comes with its own three-day rule: You must receive a copy at least three business days before your closing date.

 Don’t forget: When it comes to mortgage fees, your lender is obligated to keep its promises.
-Mortgage rates, however, can change if you don’t lock them in on the day you receive your loan estimate.
+Mortgage rates, however, can change if you don’t lock your rate in on the day you receive your loan estimate.
 Compare the terms listed in your closing disclosure to what you were quoted in your loan estimate.

 When do you get a loan estimate?